Disclaimer: Information shared below represents our findings to date. We will continue to update this post as we learn more.

 The initial reaction to the announcement was mostly confusion about what exactly these new guidelines meant for brands and bloggers.
 This was especially the case for social media influencer marketing agencies, including The Motherhood, since we work with a network of “micro influencers” who promote sponsored content on their Facebook pages frequently.

 According to Markerly, marketers are seeing higher engagement results with “micro influencers,” meaning those smaller-in-reach pages produce high value for brands through their devoted and active Facebook audience.
-The problem and source of confusion for many is that their Facebook pages are not eligible to be officially verified, and that verification is what allows access to the branded content tool.

 What is the Facebook branded content tool?

-Do all influencers have to use the Facebook branded content tool?
+Do all influencers have to use the Facebook Branded Content Tool?

 - If you are a brand or company reaching out to influencers to share branded content on their Facebook pages, we highly suggest consulting a marketing agency that has knowledge on the subject and is up-to-date on all policies.
 You can contact The Motherhood with inquiries at email@example.com.